 c.
-When a student receives an unsatisfactory evaluation of his/her clinical performance (interviewing, assessment, or treatment) as indicated by a poor practicum/supervisory evaluation (or B- or below grade) during the course of the semester;
+When a student receives an unsatisfactory evaluation of his/her clinical performance (interviewing, assessment, or treatment) as indicated by a poor practicum/supervisory evaluation (or B- or below grade) during the semester;

 d.
-When a student receives an unsatisfactory evaluation of his/her research performance as indicated by a poor supervisory evaluation (or B- or below grade) during the course of a semester;
+When a student receives an unsatisfactory evaluation of his/her research performance as indicated by a poor supervisory evaluation (or B- or below grade) during a semester;